 Professor of Civil Engineering

 Department of Civil and Environmental Engineering

-Dr. Gopalaratnam, Professor of Civil Engineering at the University of Missouri-Columbia, USA is a Fellow of the American Concrete Institute and is a registered Professional Engineer in Missouri.
+Dr. Gopalaratnam, Professor of Civil Engineering at the University of Missouri-Columbia, USA is a Fellow of the American Concrete Institute and the American Society of Civil Engineers, and is a registered Professional Engineer in Missouri.
 He is passionate about training engineers for the challenges in designing, constructing, and maintaining the next generation of sustainable and resilient infrastructures.
 As the principal investigator of this NSF S-STEM project, he looks forward to working with his team in educating academically-talented scholars to take on these challenges.

 He is active in the American Society of Civil Engineers and the American Concrete Institute.
 He has extensive teaching and research experience in materials and structural engineering, and his research during the last three-decades has been funded by the National Science Foundation, Federal Highway Administration, US Army Corps. of Engineers, several private industries and the transportation departments of the states of Missouri, New York and California.
 He has also served as a Visiting Professor at Tohoku University, Sendai, Japan, Universitat Politècnica de Catalunya, Barcelona, Spain, the Indian Institute of Technology-Madras, Chennai, India, and Amrita Vishwa Vidyapeetham, Coimbatore, India.
 His international collaborations have been supported by the Governments of Japan, Spain and India and by the US Department of State funded Fulbright Specialist and Fulbright US Scholar awards.

 Sarah Orton, PhD, P.E.

 Director of Undergraduate Studies